microsoft/vscode-docs/docs/remote/containers-advanced.md

 Using SSH requires a [supported SSH client](/docs/remote/troubleshooting.md#installing-a-supported-ssh-client), that you have [key based authentication](/docs/remote/troubleshooting.md#configuring-key-based-authentication) configured for the remote host, and that the **key is imported into your local SSH agent**.
 See the article on [using SSH Keys with Git](/docs/remote/containers.md#using-ssh-keys) for details on configuring the agent and adding your key.

 At this point, you can [attach](/docs/remote/attach-container.md) to containers on the remote host.
-We'll cover more on information on how you can connect using [settings and environment variables](#connect-using-vs-code-settings-or-local-environment-variables) or [Docker Machine](#connect-using-docker-machine) later in this section.
+We'll cover more on information on how you can connect using [settings and environment variables](#connect-using-vs-code-settings-or-local-environment-variables) or [Docker contexts](#connect-using-docker-contexts) later in this section.

 For `devcontainer.json`, there is one additional step: You'll need to update any configured (or auto-configured) bind mounts so they no longer point to the local filesystem.